maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 Because we don't require the application to be instrumented, we can use the Linux kernel instrumentation, and thanks to eBPF we're able to dynamically load and attach the profiler program to specific kernel entry points, limiting the overhead by exchanging data with userspace through eBPF maps.

 To summarize the main actors and responsibilities:
-- in kernel space: an eBPF sampler program samples with fixed frequency stack traces for a specific process;
+- in kernel space: an eBPF sampler program samples periodically stack traces for a specific process;
 - in userspace: a program collects the samples, calculates the statistics, and resolves the subroutine's symbols.

 ## Kernel space